scollier/Summit2014OSEonOSPViaHeat/scott/02-Lab-Environment.md

     ls /home/images/RHEL*

 These two images were pre-built using disk image builder (DIB) for the purpose of saving time in the lab.
-The commands used to build these images will be inserted here. <SCOLLIER TO INSERT>

 **Check out the software repositories:**